 \subsection{Baselines}

-In this study, we compare MRG-R1 with three families of baselines in IU X-Ray and MIMIC-CXR, using code / checkpoints released when available and retraining with the authors' settings otherwise.
-(A) \emph{Token-level MLE generators}: R2Gen \cite{chen2020generating} and R2GenCMN \cite{chen-acl-2021-r2gencmn}, representative encoder - decoder / transformer models trained under teacher forcing.
-(B) \emph{Instruction-tuned medical LVLMs}: BioMedGPT \cite{zhang2024generalist}, LLaVA-Med \cite{li2023llava}, CheXagent \cite{chen2024chexagent}, HuatuoGPT-Vision \cite{chen2024huatuogpt}, and MedGemma-4B/27B \cite{sellergren2025medgemma}, evaluated under a uniform prompting and decoding setup without additional fine-tuning on our splits to probe zero / few shot reporting ability and domain alignment.
-(C) \emph{Semantic supervision}: DTrace \cite{ye2024dynamic}, DCL \cite{li2023dynamic}, GSKET \cite{yang2022knowledge}, CXRMate \cite{nicolson2024longitudinal}, and RadFM \cite{wu2025towards}, which inject clinical semantics through traceback, contrastive / matching, knowledge graphs or radiology-focused pre-training.
-Note that some baselines (e.g., CheXagent, MedGemma) are instruction-tuned on substantially broader medical corpora beyond MIMIC-CXR and IU X-Ray, and their performance may partly reflect pretraining coverage rather than architecture alone, therefore we treat them as strong external baselines rather than strictly comparable models.
+In this study, we compare MRG-R1 with three families of baselines in IU X-Ray and MIMIC-CXR, using code and checkpoints released when available and retraining with the authors' settings otherwise.
+(A) \emph{Token-level MLE generators}: R2Gen \cite{chen2020generating}, R2GenCMN \cite{chen-acl-2021-r2gencmn} and XProNet \cite{wang2022cross} representative encoder-decoder and transformer models trained under teacher forcing.
+(B) \emph{Instruction-tuned Med-LVLMs}: BioMedGPT \cite{zhang2024generalist}, LLaVA-Med \cite{li2023llava}, CheXagent \cite{chen2024chexagent} and HuatuoGPT-Vision \cite{chen2024huatuogpt}, evaluated under a uniform prompting and decoding setup without additional fine-tuning on our splits to probe zero-/few-shot reporting ability and domain alignment.
+(C) \emph{Semantic supervision}: DTrace \cite{ye2024dynamic}, DCL \cite{li2023dynamic}, GSKET \cite{yang2022knowledge}, CXRMate \cite{nicolson2024longitudinal}, and RadFM \cite{wu2025towards}, which inject clinical semantics through traceback, contrastive, knowledge graphs or radiology-focused pre-training.
+Note that some baselines (e.g., CheXagent) are instruction-tuned on substantially broader medical corpora beyond MIMIC-CXR and IU X-Ray, and their performance may partly reflect pretraining coverage rather than architecture alone, therefore we treat them as strong external baselines rather than strictly comparable models.